Vacation Rental Tips

 According to VRM Intel, 45% of investment property buyers bought an investment property to generate an income through renting it out as opposed to flipping it.
 Though, considering that short-term vacation rentals do not offer the same regular income as a long-term rental property might, is the risk worth it?

 Now the question is: which investment approach can yield the best income?
-In this article, we’ll help you identify the best rental property investment strategy for your business and how iGMS can help you take it to the next level.
+In this article, we’ll help you identify the best rental property investment strategy for your business.

 Airbnb is a third-party website that helps short-term rental homeowners connect to travelers.
 Hosts can list their properties on its platform and then rent them out on a short-term basis to guests.
 Airbnb does charge a service fee, but in exchange, it will market your Airbnb rental property and take care of the payments.